addy-ai/langdrive/docs/gettingStarted.md

 The command `langdrive train` is used to train the LLM, please see how to configure the command below.

-args:
+**CLI Arguements**:

 - `yaml`: Path to optional YAML config doc, default Value: './langdrive.yaml'.
 This will load up any class and query for records and their values for both inputs and ouputs.
-- `csv`: Path to training dataCSV*The training data should be a two-column CSV of input and output pairs.
+- `csv`: Path to training data.
+The training data should be a two-column CSV of input and output pairs.
 - `hfToken`: An API key provided by Hugging Face with `write` permissions.
 Get one [here](https://huggingface.co/docs/hub/security-tokens).
-- `baseModel`: The original model to train: This can be one of the models in our supported models shown at the bottom of this page
+- `baseModel`: The original model to train.
+This can be one of the models in our supported models shown at the bottom of this page
+- `deploy`: Weather training weights should be hosted in a hosting service.
+Default False.
-- `deployToHf`: true | false
+- `deployToHf`: Whether traiing weights should be stored in huggingface specifically.
+Either true | false
 - `hfModelPath`: The full path to your hugging face model repo where the model should be deployed.
 Format: hugging face username/model

 It is assumed you do not want to deploy your model if you run `langdrive train`.
 In such a case a link to where you can download the weights will be provided.
-Adding `--deploy` will return a link to the inferencing endpoint.
+Adding `--deployToHf` will return a link to the inferencing endpoint.

 More information on how to ingest simple data using the CLI can be found in the [CLI](./cli.md) docs.
-For more comlex examples, read on...
+For more complex examples, read on...

 ## Getting Started with YAML

 Getting the data and services you need shouldn't be the hardest part about training your models!
-Using YAML, you can configure more advanced data retrieval and training/ deployment strategies.
+Using YAML, you can configure more advanced data retrieval, processing, and training/ deployment strategies.
 Once configured, these settings are available for the standalone API and also from the CLI.

 Refer to the [Yaml](./yaml.md) docs for more information.